CobiaSystems/CobiaAPI/README.md

 * All URLs are prefixed with `/rest/`
 * Any URLs with `/rest/admin/` will require a session that has been authenticated
 * Any URLs with `/rest/public/` are publically available, and do not require authentication
+* For more information, review the [Guide: Rest Style and Structure](https://github.com/CobiaSystems/api/wiki/Guide:-Rest-Style-and-Structure)
 Authentication
 --------------